Martin Dewey McNamara: Early life

+Priesthood

 McNamara was ordained to the priesthood for the Archdiocese of Chicago by Cardinal George Mundelein on December 23, 1922.
 McNamara became a professor at Archbishop Quigley Preparatory Seminary in Chicago in 1925, and served as a chaplain at St. Vincent Infant Hospital in Chicago from 1932 to 1937.
-McNamara was made pastor of St. Francis Xavier Parish in Wilmette, Illinois, in 1937, and named a domestic prelate by the Vatican in 1946.
+McNamara was named pastor of St. Francis Xavier Parish in Wilmette, Illinois, in 1937.
+The Vatican in 1946 elevated him to the rank of domestic prelate.

 Bishop of Joliet in Illinois

 On December 17, 1948, McNamara was appointed as the first bishop of the newly erected Diocese of Joliet in Illinois by Pope Pius XII.
-He received his episcopal consecration on March 7, 1949, from Cardinal Samuel Stritch, with Bishops John Boylan and Albert Zuroweste serving as co-consecrators.
+He received his episcopal consecration at Holy Name Cathedral in Chicago on March 7, 1949, from Cardinal Samuel Stritch, with Bishops John Boylan and Albert Zuroweste serving as co-consecrators.
 McNamara also served as chancellor of the College of St. Francis in Joliet.

-McNamara was too ill to travel to Rome to attend the Second Vatican Council.
-Martin McNamara died in Rochester, Minnesota, on May 23, 1966 at age 70.
+McNamara was too ill to travel to Rome to attend the Second Vatican Council during the early 1960s.
+Martin McNamara died in Rochester, Minnesota, on May 23, 1966, at age 70.